Merge git fork changes with unrelated histories

 GIT_COMMITTER_NAME="Jane" GIT_COMMITTER_EMAIL="jane@users.noreply.github.com" git commit --author="Jane <jane@users.noreply.github.com>"

-Upload changes to the Git repo
+Upload the changes to the Git repository:

 git push -u origin jane-feature1